-How much television do you, or your children, watch in an average day?
+How much television do you, or your children, watch on an average day?
 According to a 2010 research study looking at television watching in young children, American children spend about 4.5 hours each day watching television.
-While researchers have been looking at how television watching affects children for as long as television has existed, we still don’t have clear about what impact it actually has.
+While researchers have been looking at how television watching affects children for as long as television has existed, we still don’t have clarity about what impact it actually has.

 Can watching violence on television actually influence how children behave?
 Even since Albert Bandura’s classic Bobo doll experiments in 1961 and 1963, the role of social modeling in influencing violent behaviour in children has been a controversial topic for researchers and parents alike.
 Ethical concerns have limited the kind of research that can be done with children to test the impact of media violence on them.
 Still, the link between television-watching and violence seems strong even when alternative explanations are ruled out.

 In a research study following 707 children over a 17-year period, early TV viewing is strongly linked to later aggressive behaviour even when other contributing factors such as parental neglect, neighbourhood violence, and parental income were taken into consideration.
 Similar studies have shown a link between watching sexual content on television and later sexual acting-out behaviour.
 Though researchers are not insisting that all children watching sex and violence on television are fated to act out on what they see, the potentially harmful effect of television watching cannot be ignored.

 The problem is made even worse by the relatively lax supervision parents provide over what their children watch on television.
 A 2010 national survey of television-watching behaviour in children showed that 72% of children reported no time restrictions on television viewing while 52% reported that they were free to watch any type of content they wished.
 While 39% reported having to follow rules, those rules were enforced “some of the time or less.”